LogoLogo

 We recommend using IF statements around all content sections in multiple feed newsletter to prevent the chance of a newsletter sending with a section that appears empty.

 Here is an example.
-See how each section, including the section header h1 is wrapped with an IF statement based on the loop's contents.
+Each section, including the section header h1 is wrapped with an IF statement here based on the loop's contents.
 If a loop contains no content the section will collapse and not appear in the newsletter.

 // Feed 1 Loop with Conditional